 Giving power to local people

 We are one of the most centralised countries in Europe, with too many decisions made in London.
-I have argued in Parliament that more Government departments should be moved out of London, to help spur local economies and ensure policy-makers come from varied backgrounds.
-I have also called for Parliament to relocate to Sheffield whilst the Palace of Westminster is refurbished.
+I have argued in Parliament that more Government departments should be moved out of London, to help boost local economies and to reduce the London-centricity of policy-makers.
+I underlined that point by calling for Parliament to relocate to Sheffield whilst the Palace of Westminster is refurbished.

 I want to see greater devolution of powers and resources to regional bodies like councils.
-Between 2010 and 2015, Sheffield City Council was forced to make savings of £238m, due to central Government grant cuts.
-In 2016/17 the Council must make a further £50m in cuts.
-I’ve consistently challenged cuts to our Council, co-ordinating the ‘Fair Deal for Sheffield’ campaign, pressing the case with Treasury Ministers and leading a delegation to the then Prime Minister.
-Now Councils are facing the loss of all remaining Government grant during this Parliament, something I’ll continue to oppose.
+Since 2010, Sheffield City Council has been forced to make savings of £460 million due to cuts to funding from central Government.
+I’ve consistently challenged cuts to our Council, co-ordinating the ‘Fair Deal for Sheffield’ campaign, pressing the case with Treasury Ministers and leading a delegation to the then Prime Minister, and have challenged the Government on the effects of the cuts to public services.

 Trade Unions are a vital part of our democracy, providing representation for working people, but they are under attack.
-I am a long time trade union member, former Branch Secretary and proud of the trade union movement and its link with the Labour Party.
-I am opposed to the Government’s destructive Trade Union Bill, which attacks the right to strike.
+I am a long-time trade union member, former Branch Secretary and proud of the trade union movement and its link with the Labour Party.
+I opposed the last Government’s destructive Trade Union Bill, which attacked the right to strike.
 In a speech to Parliament, I argued that the attacks on trade unions we have witnessed over the last thirty five years have caused the reduction in the share of national income going to working people.

 Democracy isn’t just about electing governments, but it’s also about ensuring they’re accountable.